Lucius Cornelius Lentulus Crus: Civil War

 Initially Lentulus remained in Rome but left, with many senators, ahead of Caesar's advancing forces.
 He recruited troops for Pompeius in Capua (even gladiators at one stage, before thinking better of this).
 Caesar sent his agent, the younger Balbus, on a mission to win over Lentulus – possibly Crus was patronus to the Cornelii Balbi, uncle and nephew, if he had been their sponsor when they were granted Roman citizenship under Pompeius in 72, and Caesar hoped that Balbus would have some influence with the consul.
 However, by 3 March Cicero reported to Atticus that the Consuls had crossed over from Brundisium to the shore of Greece.

 While proconsul of the Roman province of Asia, Lentulus recruited two legions for Pompeius - a decree of his in July 49 BC exempted the Jews of Asia Minor from military service.
 He fought alongside Pompeius at the Battle of Pharsalus on 9 August 48 BC, where he commanded the Pompeian left wing.
 On his flight from the battlefield Lentulus was denied refuge in Antioch and instead followed Pompeius to Egypt.
-He was taken prisoner on 4 September on the order of King Ptolemy XIII and executed whilst in prison.
+He was taken prisoner on 4 September on the order of King Ptolemy XIII and executed while in prison.

 Caesar himself placed a great deal of blame on Lentulus for the events of late 50/early 49 which brought about the civil war, commenting on the magnitude of Lentulus' debts and his hopes for control of an army and rich provinces, and going so far as to claim that the Consul was aiming to make himself master of Rome, a second Sulla.
 He was also seen as duplicitous, warning the senate in the debates of January 49 that if they did not declare against Caesar then he, Lentulus, had his own means of regaining Caesar's favour.
 Cicero, in a characteristically cutting remark, described Lentulus as being averse to the trouble of thinking.
 Writing of the private interests and personal ambitions of Pompeius' followers, he seems to give support to Caesar's claims, and his later acerbic comments that Lentulus promised himself Hortensius' town house, Caesar's suburban villa, and an estate at Baiae as spoils of the civil war do bear out Lentulus' reputation for avarice.